About the Kentucky Wild Rivers Program

 Each Wild River is actually a linear corridor encompassing all visible land on each side of the river up to a distance of 2,000 feet.
 The nine Wild River corridors comprise a total of 114 river miles and 26,961 acres of land.

 Much of the land surrounding the Wild Rivers corridors is privately owned.
-Please make sure you do not tresspass on private property to access a river.
+Please make sure you do not trespass on private property to access a river.
 While most of the rivers themselves are public waters legally open to canoeing and fishing, please be sure to only access the river from legally designated boat ramps or access points.

 Public land on our Wild Rivers includes:

-- Mammoth Cave National Park
+Mammoth Cave National Park

-- The Red River National Geological Area
+The Red River National Geological Area

-- The Big South Fork National Recreation Area
+The Big South Fork National Recreation Area

-- The Daniel Boone National Forest
+The Daniel Boone National Forest

-- Cumberland Falls State Park
+Cumberland Falls State Park

-The Wild Rivers program protects these special places from unwise use and development.
 Some activities are strictly prohibited within a Wild River corridor, such as surface mining, clear-cutting of timber and construction of dams or other in-stream disturbances.
 Existing residential and agricultural uses continue, but developments that might impair the river's water quality or natural condition are regulated through a permit system.
 If you are a private landowner with property in a Wild Rivers Corridor, please contact the KNP office for more information.
 If grant funding is available the KNP may purchase land within a Wild Rivers Corridor from willing sellers at appraised value.

 These priceless treasures known as Wild Rivers are held in public trust by the Commonwealth of Kentucky for our use and enjoyment, and thanks to the Wild Rivers Act, they will be here for many generations to come.